-Thanksgiving is a time to be with family and friends –– and enjoy a meal together.
-However, the rich foods associated with the holiday can cause anxiety and present a challenge for children with Type 1 and Type 2 diabetes.
+Diabetes and Thanksgiving can be a difficult time for children with Type 1 and Type 2 diabetes as all the holiday’s rich foods can cause anxiety and present a challenges.
 What can children and families do to have a happy, healthy diabetic Thanksgiving?

-Whitney A. Cessna, M.S., RDN, LDN, CDE, registered dietitian nutritionist, diabetes educator and certified food manager with UofL Physicians – Pediatric Endocrinology, has some tips to help manage Thanksgiving with Type 1 and Type 2 diabetes.
+Whitney A. Cessna, M.S., RDN, LDN, CDE, registered dietitian nutritionist, diabetes educator and certified food manager with Norton Children’s Endocrinology, affiliated with the UofL School of Medicine, has some tips to help manage Thanksgiving with Type 1 and Type 2 diabetes.

 Join the Type 1 Club today

 The club is a place for kids and teens with Type 1 diabetes and their families to turn for support, education and community.

 - Need help?
 Ask.
 If it’s the first Thanksgiving since your child’s diagnosis and/or you’re feeling anxious about what to do for your holiday celebration, ask for help.
 Talk with your child’s registered dietitian, certified diabetes educator or endocrinologist to get answers to any questions you may have about how to enjoy the holiday.

 - If you’re not preparing the meal, talk with your host about the menu.
 You also can see if the host can provide you with recipes so you can determine proper serving sizes and carb counts.